-Washington’s Jennifer King is NFL’s first Black woman assistant.
+Washington’s Jennifer King is NFL’s first Black female assistant.
 To players, she’s just Coach King.

-“It was a bust by me or something and I got so angry,” McKissic said.
-“She was just like, ‘Pull it together, man.
+“It was a bust by me or something, and I got so angry,” McKissic said Wednesday.
+“She was just like: ‘Pull it together, man.
 Let’s go.’
 We came out and won the game, and I appreciated her for that.”

-McKissic had a career year in Washington, totaling the second-most catches (80) and receiving yards (589) among all NFL running backs and becoming an integral part of the team’s future at the position.
-But his success, he says, was due in part to the work of King, who was promoted this week from intern to full-time assistant running backs coach in Washington.
+McKissic had a career year for Washington, totaling the second-most catches (80) and receiving yards (589) among NFL running backs and becoming an integral part of the team’s future at the position.
+But his success, he says, was due in part to the work of King, who was promoted this week from intern to Washington’s full-time assistant running backs coach.

-King is the first Black woman to hold a full-time coaching job in the NFL and one of only two full-time position coaches in the league currently, along with Tampa Bay assistant defensive line coach Lori Locust.
+King is the first Black woman to hold a full-time coaching job in the NFL, and she is one of only two female full-time position coaches in the league, along with Tampa Bay Buccaneers assistant defensive line coach Lori Locust.

-“I didn’t have anyone that looked anything like me working,” she said Wednesday in a video news conference with reporters.
-“To be able to see that I think is big.
+“I didn’t have anyone that looked anything like me working,” King said Wednesday in a video news conference with reporters.
+“To be able to see that, I think, is big.
 I think it’s super cool to be a part of this and just keep doing a good job.”

-To McKissic, King is simply “coach.”
+To McKissic, King is simply “Coach.”

 “I always thought she was already the assistant coach,” he said.
 “She played a pretty good role in my success. … She helped me take that next step.
 It was just the little things like giving me a pregame workout, things that she did with [Christian] McCaffrey in the past in Carolina.
 She was able to bring that to Washington and push me in those types of ways.”

-Before games, King took the field with McKissic, practicing handoffs and throwing him passes from nearly every angle imaginable to get his eyes and body in-sync to catch balls that fell low or came in high.
+Before games, King took the field with McKissic, practicing handoffs and throwing him passes from nearly every angle imaginable to get his eyes and body in sync to catch balls that fell low or came in high.

 Before practices, the two would be on the field again, running drills she had stored in her memory bank.

 “Every time I said I was going to do something, she was out there,” McKissic said.
-“She would be out there 15 minutes early and we’d push each other like, ‘Hey, I’m out here.
+“She would be out there 15 minutes early, and we’d push each other like: ‘Hey, I’m out here.
 Where you at?’
 Whenever I would be like, ‘Coach King, I need you,’ there was never a holdup.
 It was like, ‘Let’s get it.’
-That’s the type of stuff players need to push me.”
+That’s the type of stuff players need.”

-In Ashburn, King is just another assistant coach on a young team looking to build on last season’s division title.
-Yet she’s also a trailblazer for women in coaching and women in football — something not even she envisioned six years ago when she was an assistant basketball coach at Greensboro College.
+At team headquarters in Ashburn, King is just another assistant coach on a young team looking to build on this season’s division title.
+Yet she is also a trailblazer for women in coaching and women in football — something not even she envisioned five years ago when she was an assistant basketball coach at Greensboro College in North Carolina.
 She had a good job.
 A job she knew well.
-A job that was comfortable, having coached and played the sport for years.
+A job that was comfortable, in a sport she had played and coached for years.

 That changed in 2016.